MoseleyBioinformaticsLab/icikt/docs/guide.rst

 Basic usage
 -----------
-To use the ``pyICIKendallTau`` package, input a 2d array with n columns each representing an array of data for a variable.
+To use the ``pythonICIKendallTau`` package, input a 2d array with n columns each representing an array of data for a variable.
 The `iciktArray` will return two n x n 2d arrays for correlation and p-values.
 Each element will correspond to the result of a combination of two columns in the input array.